|

 the fibers of the internal capsule into two masses, an inner, the caudate

-and an outer, the lentiform nucleus.
+nucleus, and an outer, the lentiform nucleus.
 In front, the corpus

 striatum is continuous with the anterior perforated substance; laterally